Randula98/Randula98/README.md

 ## Hey There
-I'm a 26 year old Software Engineering Student from Sri Lanka.
+I'm a 26 year old Software Engineer from Sri Lanka.

 ## Overall 😎